-DOL regulations permit plans that have between 80 and 120 participants (inclusive) at the beginning of the plan year to complete the Form 5500 in the same category (large plan or small plan) as was filed for the (continued)
+DOL regulations permit plans that have between 80 and 120 participants (inclusive) at the beginning of the plan year to complete the Form 5500 in the same category (large plan or small plan) as was filed for the previous year.
+The Form 5500 is filed with the EBSA in accordance with the instructions to the form.
+(See paragraphs .29-.32 of FSP section 10,000 for a discussion about the Form 5500.)

-B. Financial Statement Disclosures Required Under the Alternative Method of Compliance for Pension Plans Pursuant to DOL Regulations Section CFR 2520.103 and Section 103 of ERISA
+- B. Financial Statement Disclosures Required Under the Alternative Method of Compliance for Health and Welfare Benefit Plans Pursuant to DOL Regulations Section CFR 2520.103 and Section 103 of ERISA - 1.
+If the financial statements are filed under the alternative method pursuant to DOL Regulations Section 2520.103-1(a)(2), do the disclosures in the financial statements include the following: - a.
+A description of accounting principles and variances from U.S. GAAP? - b.
+A description of the plan, including significant changes in the plan and the effect of the changes on benefits?

-- 1. If the financial statements of the pension plan are filed under the alternative method pursuant to DOL Regulations Section 2520.103-1(a)(2), do the disclosures in the financial statements include - a. a description of accounting principles and variances from U.S. GAAP? - b. a description of the plan, including significant changes in the plan, and the effect of the changes on benefits? - c. the funding policy and changes in the funding policy from the prior year (including policy with respect to prior service cost) and any changes in such policies during the year? - d. a description of material lease commitments, and other commitments and contingent liabilities? - e. a description of any agreements and transactions with persons known to be parties-in-interest? - f. a general description of priorities in the event of plan termination? - g. whether a tax ruling or determination letter has been obtained? - h. any other information required for a fair presentation? - i. an explanation of any differences between the information contained in the separate financial statements and the net assets, liabilities, income, expense, and changes in net assets as required to be reported on Form 5500?
-[AAG A.51a and A.52c]
+Financial Statements and Notes Checklist 05 Yes No N/A c.
+The funding policy and changes in the funding from the prior year (including the policy with re to prior service cost) and any changes in such peduring the year? espect d.
+A description of material lease commitments, and commitments and contingent liabilities? l other e.
+A description of any agreements and transactions persons known to be parties-in-interest? s with f.
+A general description of priorities in the event o termination? f plan g.
+Whether a tax ruling or determination letter has obtained? s been h.
+Any other information required for a fair present ation? i.
+An explanation of any differences between the mation contained in the separate financial state and the net assets, liabilities, income, expense changes in net assets as required to be reporte Form 5500?
+[AAG A.51 a and A.52 c in app.
+A] ments e, and